usernew20/lampscan/README.md

 ## Roadmap

-- **Enhanced Error Handling**: Improve feedback and error reporting for edge cases.
-- **Integration**: Consider adding support for integrating scan results with other tools like Metasploit.
-- **Expanded Script Library**: Incorporate additional Nmap scripts for emerging threats and configurations.
+- **Further Enhancements**: Continue improving error handling and expanding the script library with additional Nmap scripts for new and emerging threats.

 ## Contributing